 - In the event that decisions are taken using automated processes you have the right to request that these decisions are reviewed by a member of staff and to challenge these decisions.

-If you would like to request copies of your data, request that your data is deleted or have any other queries in relation to data which the Council holds about you please contact the Data Protection Team.
+If you would like to request copies of your data, request that your data is deleted or have any other queries in relation to data HCC holds about you please contact the Data Protection Team.

 Data Protection Team